-The current break on student loan payments is set to expire on Sept.
-30, which means that millions of federal student loan borrowers will be on the hook for monthly payments with interest for the first time since March 2020.
-While Progressive Democrats have put pressure on the Biden administration to extend the break until March 2022, President Biden has not indicated that an extension is coming – meaning that any further student loan relief is unlikely.
+The current break on student loan payments is set to expire on May 1, 2022, following a series of extensions, which means that millions of federal student loan borrowers will be on the hook for monthly payments with interest for the first time since March 2020.
+While the U.S. Department of Education previously stated that the forbearance period would end in January, the rise of the omicron variant prompted another extension.

 What student loan borrowers should expect

-If you’re concerned about making payments again, you have options.
-Consider enrolling in an income-driven repayment plan or Public Service Loan Forgiveness if you’re looking for a lower monthly payment, or apply for federal forbearance if you don’t have the resources to start up payments.
+However, if you’re concerned about making payments again in May, you have options.
+If you’re looking for a lower monthly payment, consider enrolling in an income-driven repayment plan or Public Service Loan Forgiveness – which has temporarily loosened its eligibility requirements through Oct.
+31 – or apply for federal forbearance if you don’t have the resources to start up payments.
 You can also think about refinancing with a private lender if you can get a lower interest rate and you aren’t worried about losing federal benefits.